o19s/elasticsearch-learning-to-rank/guide/3-logging-features.md

 ## Sltr Query

 The `sltr` query is the primary way features are run and models are evaluated.
-When logging, we'll just use an `sltr` query for getting each value only.
+When logging, we'll just use an `sltr` query for executing every feature-query to retrieve the score.

 Outside, `sltr`, the logging response itself is controlled by a search extension.
 This extension must refer back to the `sltr` query by either the query's name, or it's index in the list of rescore queries.